 - Good on social networking sites

 Photos work.
 They get attention.
-Even if you are just using a high quality smartphone camera with a funky filter you are likely to find new sources of traffic if those images are interesting or matched with a relevant quote.
+Even if you are just using a high quality smartphone camera with a funky filter, you are likely to attract new blog readers on social media.

 - No copyright headaches

+Can bloggers use copyrighted images?
 Can you use that image you bought in your logo?
-What about in advertising material?
 Can you sell it?
 If you took the photo (provided it’s not a photo of something dodgy) then you can do whatever you want with it.
 Easy.